turbot/guardrails-docs/docs/getting-started/getting-started-gcp/connect-project/index.md

 ---
-title: Connect a GCP project to Guardrails
+title: Connect a GCP Project to Guardrails
-sidebar_label: Connect a GCP project
+sidebar_label: Connect a GCP Project
 ---